boardgameio/boardgame.io/docs/turn-order.md

 ```
 ctx: {
+  actionPlayers: ['0'],
   currentPlayer: '0',
   playOrder: ['0', '1', '2', ...],
   playOrderPos: 0,
 }
 ```

+`currentPlayer` is basically the owner of the current turn.

+`actionPlayers` are the set of players that can currently make a move.
+It defaults to a list containing just the `currentPlayer`, but you might want to change it in order to support actions from other players during the currrent turn (for example, if you play a card that forces everyone else to discard a card).

 `playOrderPos` is an index into `playOrder` and the way in which it is updated is determined by a particular `TurnOrder`.
 The default